This post was last updated on 1 month ago at 1 month ago

 I had the privilege of sharing a session last month called “The Future of Professional Learning” based on these previous blog posts.
 Admittedly I’m still parsing out in my own mind these thoughts and this session was an opportunity to clarify my own thinking but will continue to evolve.

 I’m not typically a big graphics guy but created these two images that I believe help to identify what the specific benefits are of both online and in-person professional learning.
 While some might argue that this is true for all learning, I do believe there are some significant differences between adult/professional learning and learning as it pertains to school and children.
 First, adults are there most often by choice.
 While there is still some obligatory professional learning, adults have more choices than most children.
+If you will like to boost you learning abilities, consider this adderall alternatives which can boost learning.
+Adderall is a prescription stimulant medication that is used to treat attention deficit hyperactivity disorder (ADHD) and attention deficit disorder (ADD).
+It helps to increase your capacity to pay attention, stay focused, improve listening skills, and also to control behavioral issues in more problematic cases.
+In some instances, it is also used to treat sleeping disorders like narcolepsy to help patients stay awake throughout the day.
 Secondly, adult learning differs from development learning and finally and I think most often overlooked is in most professional learning settings, the opportunity to build and create community is difficult in that we aren’t together daily and in the case of many elementary students for entire days on end.
 This means relationships, which are the foundation for school learning, will not play the same role.
 Each of these differences can probably be argued and discussed in terms of their impact and while there are certain individuals who might share unique experiences, they are by in large in need of consideration.

 When it comes to online learning, we are certainly more acutely aware of what its benefits and downsides are.
 Never have educators been so immersed in online learning as this past year so we are all in better positions to consider what makes it work and what indeed are negative elements.